skeweddata/skeweddata.github.io/_posts/2021-01-08-polling-part-4.md

 increasing Trump support among people who are socially isolated[^isolated] and therefore uninterested in responding to polls.

-To get a better sense of how this could happen, we can generate an electorate similar to the midwest in 2016, where education and response rate are both correlated with candidate choice:
+To get a better sense of how this could happen, we can simulate an electorate similar to the midwest in 2016, where education and response rate are both correlated with candidate choice: